amigos-sian/harness_k8s_manifests/k8s_manifests/pipelines/README.md

 Here's some examples of model pipelines for Harness.

 ## Model Canary

-(Model Canary)[./model_canary.yml] provides a generic pipeline for deploying an app to a preprod environment, prior to a deployment to a production environment.
+[(Model Canary](./model_canary.yml) provides a generic pipeline for deploying an app to a preprod environment, prior to a deployment to a production environment.

 - When you execute the pipeline, you can select for:
 a)  a service e.g. `model_guestbook` and you can restrict the allowed values for this `<+input>.default(default).allowedValues(model_guestbook)`